adi1998/NPCRando/README.md

 Use r2modman by ebkr from [Thunderstore](https://thunderstore.io/package/ebkr/r2modman/) or [GitHub](https://github.com/ebkr/r2modmanPlus/releases/latest).

-While the mod has been tested decently well, there can still be some untested combinations which can break the game.
+While the mod has been tested decently well, there can still be some scenarios which didn't show up in testing that break the game.
 It is recommended to backup your save from `%USERPROFILE%\Saved Games\Hades II\Profile*.sav` in case there are issues.

 It is recommended to not uninstall or load the game un-modded while in the middle of a modded run.